 The District may disclose "directory information" without written consent unless you have advised the District to the contrary in accordance with District procedures.
 Directory information is information that is generally not considered harmful or an invasion of privacy if released.
 Its primary purpose is to allow the District to include this type of information in certain school publications, such as a yearbook, newsletters, class pictures, programs (dramatic and athletic), Web pages or honor roll.
-Directory information includes the following: student's name, address, telephone listing and date and place of birth; names parents/guardians; student's electronic mail address, photograph, grade level, major field of study, dates of attendance, enrollment dates, extracurricular participation, weight and height if a member of an athletic team, and awards received.
+Directory information includes the following: student's name, address, telephone listing and date and place of birth;; student's electronic mail address, photograph, grade level, major field of study, dates of attendance, , participation in officially recognized activities and sports, weight and height if a member of an athletic team, awards received.